DhiegoFCarvalho/tvbox/README.md

 ## Second Step - Select your firmware

-Select the firmware and download it.
-Select it according to instructions above.
+Select the firmware according to instructions above and download it.

 ## Third Step - Store your firmware on SD Card